 What Does A Linesman Do In Hockey?

-A hockey linesman is responsible for icing and calling out violations of off-side play.
+A hockey linesman is responsible for blowing the play dead after icing or offsides.
 There are two linesmen during each hockey game.
-Linesmen conduct the face-off every time except for the start of the game, after a goal is scored, and start of each period.
+Linesmen conduct every face-off, except at the start of the game, after a goal is scored, and at the start of each period.
 They have the authority to stop plays for different reasons.

-During a game, the linesman can stop the play and give their interpretations of incidents to the referee.
+During a game, the linesman can stop the play and give their interpretations of violations to the referee.
 This includes:

 A linesman shall stop the play if any of the following occurs: